CodeYellowBV/django-relativedelta/README.rst

 has support for days and weeks, but not for years and months.
 And if you try to read an ``INTERVAL`` that contains months anyway, information is lost because each month gets converted to 30 days.

+For compatibility, a `VARCHAR` field is used on other databases.
+This uses a custom relativedelta representation.
+However, this means that true in-database interval operations are not supported in these databases.
+Sorting and comparing between two relativedelta fields or a relativedelta field and a fixed relativedelta value is supported, however.

 You should use this package when you need to store payment intervals (which tend to be monthly or quarterly), publication intervals (which can be weekly but also monthly) and so on, or when you simply don't